dfberry/stripe-angular-express/README.md

 #How to run during development
-run 'gulp' at the command line
+run 'gulp js' at the command line to bundle, minify, annotate the Angular front-end files watches file runs tests

-watches file
-runs tests